-Bechstein’s is one of the rarest British bats as their preferred woodland homes are being destroyed or intensively managed.
-The challenges of studying an elusive night flying animal means much remains to be learned about this wonderful species.
+Bechstein’s is one of the rarest British bats.
+Their preferred woodland homes are being destroyed or intensively managed and the challenges of studying an elusive night flying animal means much remains to be learned about this wonderful species.

-In this guest blog post Patrick Wright, PhD researcher at Exeter University, gives us a glimpse into what it is like researching an animal that leads such a different life to us.
+In this guest blog, Patrick Wright, PhD researcher at Exeter University, gives us a glimpse into what it is like researching an animal that leads such a different life to us.

 Changing landscapes